Image

 Artificial intelligence (AI) is a groundbreaking technology, which has begun to affect numerous industries—public, private, and educational.
-Preventing risks to privacy, security, equity, truth, trust, civil rights, and civil liberties while harnessing the benefits of AI has become a top priority for governments and private tech companies.
+Preventing risks to privacy, security, equity, truth, trust, democracy, civil rights, and civil liberties while harnessing the benefits of AI has become a top priority for governments and private tech companies.
 Understanding the social dimensions of these risks requires fundamental knowledge about ethics, the nature of the mind and intelligence, and social policy.

 Credit-Bearing Certificate in the Ethics of AI

-The credit-bearing certificate in the Ethics of AI is available to any currently enrolled degree-seeking students.
+The credit-bearing certificate in the Ethics of AI is available to any currently enrolled degree-seeking undergraduate students.
 This certificate is also available to qualified applicants upon admission as non-degree students in this certificate program.
 Completion of the certificate program’s credit-bearing courses will result in an Accredible digital credential.
 While the certificate itself will not appear on the student’s transcript, the courses will and can be counted toward a subsequent degree.

 Courses may be taken through Canvas@Illinois or in-person classes on campus.
 These courses are the same courses taken by philosophy majors and other students at the University of Illinois.
 These courses will result in graded credit that will appear on a student’s transcript.

-Certificate Requirements (9 credit hours)
+Standard Certificate Requirements (9 credit hours)

 • PHIL 104: Intro to Ethics or 105: Introduction to Ethics (3 credit hours)